Connect with us

 Counterfeit products last for only a few months.
 PHOTO | FILE

-A construction boom in Kenya has created a huge market for building materials, and rogue traders are taking advantage of this demand to introduce counterfeit products into the local market.
+A construction boom in Kenya has created a huge market for building materials, and rogue traders are taking advantage of this demand to introduce fakes into the local market.

-From non-certified steel to pipes and low quality fittings, the market is now flooded with fake “cheap” goods that target buyers trying to save money by cutting on costs of building materials.
+From non-certified steel to pipes and low-quality fittings, the market is now flooded with counterfeit “cheap” goods targeting cost-conscious buyers of building materials.

 The products are mainly sourced from China, Dubai, Japan, Korea, and India.

-KRA is now cautioning builders against buying counterfeit goods since the use of counterfeit products in Kenya has had serious repercussions leading to damage of property and loss of innocent lives.
+KRA is cautioning builders against buying counterfeit goods due to serious repercussions, including property damage and loss of lives.

 The taxman has advised suppliers to verify goods before selling them to customers failing which they will risk forfeiture of the products and prosecution.

-KRA has unveiled a smartphone application which can be used to verify authentic products in war against counterfeits.
+KRA has unveiled a smartphone application that can be used to verify authentic products in the war against counterfeits.

 “A genuine tap goes for an average of Sh1,000 but a fake one would even cost a quarter of that amount.
 A developer out to make the most from his project would go for these gadgets,” says Antony Kuyo, a real estate consultant based in Nairobi.

-The use of fake and substandard building products has also been blamed for the rising incidents of buildings collapse in various parts of the country.
+The use of fake and substandard building products has also been blamed for the rising incidents of building collapse in various parts of the country.

 Kenya is ranked among the largest markets for fake products in Africa.